mshakirDr/MFTE/README.md

 # Installation
 ## Windows
-### Comman line
+### Command line
-The software can be used by installing Python and the required packages.
+This software can be used by installing Python and the required packages.
 We recommend that you install Python using `anaconda` ([video tutorial](https://www.youtube.com/watch?v=UTqOXwAi1pE)) and then install the required packages.
 Just copy and paste the following command in Windows Terminal to install the current dependencies:

 `pip install pandas emoji stanza`